DrStef/DrStef/README.md

 <ul><ul>

-A scalable pipeline for predictive maintenance in rotating machinery, using time-domain features (RMS, kurtosis) and optimized Kalman denoising on NASA PRONOSTIA datasets to detect faults ~2 minutes early (frame 600).
+A scalable pipeline for predictive maintenance in rotating machinery, using time-domain features (RMS, kurtosis) and optimized Kalman denoising on The NASA Bearing Dataset to detect faults early.
+Dataset, failure of Bearing 1 (frame 530-540).
 Extends to:
 LSTM/Prophet for anomaly forecasting and <br>
-CWT/aT-CWT for phase-coherent scalograms, achieving >95% accuracy on high-harmonic preservation (236-980 Hz BPFO).
+Complex STFT,CWT for phase-coherent scalograms, achieving >95% accuracy.

 <b> Applications </b>  <br>
 - <b> Rotating machinery </b> Failure Detection: bearings, motors,rotors.  <br>